Dogs in public places are required to be on a leash and under the effective control of a competent person.

-Animals must be kept under direct supervision and control, even when they are off their leash in leash-free areas.
+Animals must be kept under direct supervision and control, even when they are off their leash in designated leash-free areas.
+These locations are signposted and advertised on this website.

 Where dogs are prohibited